nikhilbhatt/emailcampaign-mvc/README.md

 # EmailCampaign

-What is next task->
+What is next task
-   1.Complete google login
+   1.Send email with template
+   2.Modify view
-   2.Send email with smtp
+   3.Send email with smtp
-   3.Launch Website on amazon ec2 tier.
+   4.Verify email.